-Task force pushes ‘head tax’ on some Seattle businesses to fund help for homelessness
+Task force recommends ‘head tax’ on some Seattle businesses to fund help for homeless

-The Seattle City Council is expected to take up the proposal next month.
-The estimated $75 million that could be raised by a per-employee, per-high tax on high-grossing businesses would be used to address homelessness.
+The Seattle City Council is expected to take up the proposal this month.

 A Seattle task force is recommending the City Council adopt a $75 million-per-year “head tax” on high-grossing businesses to help address homelessness.